qcope/WatchySevenSegment/README.md

 Firmware/Watch Face for the [SQFMI Watchy](https://watchy.sqfmi.com/) open source e-paper watch.

 This Watch Face displays time with digits, similar to seven segment displays.
 In functionality and appearance, the watch face is similar to the basic 7Seg example and others.
-Rather than using a font that looks similar to an old display in this code, objects are used to model the individual LED/segments of such a display, using the conventional labelling of these (A,B,C,D,E,F and G).
-To display `1` on a digt, the code turns segments `B` and segment `C` on and leaves all the rest off....
+Rather than using a font that looks similar to an old display, in this code, objects are used to model the individual LED/segments of such a display, using the conventional labelling of these (A,B,C,D,E,F and G).
+To display `1` on a digit, the code turns segments `B` and segment `C` on and leaves all the rest off....

 ## Features